wlittler/HTMLIntroductory/ClassNotes/Class 6.md

 The overall width is the sum of the dimension, padding and border; otherwise known as the "Content Block" The space it needs is the overall width plus the margin; otherwise known as the "Container Block"

-When the content block fits in a container, but the margin doesn't fit, the margin will be sacrificed (to the html gods)
+When the content block fits in a container, but the margin doesn't fit, the margin will be sacrificed (to the html gods).

+If you give your container a specific width, you can set your margins left and right to "auto" in order to center that container.